kanidm/kanidm/book/src/email_setup.md

 ## Architecture

-Kanidm internally maintains a message queue in it's the database.
+Kanidm maintains a message queue in its database.
 This allows all servers to queue messages to be sent to users.
 Each queued message is sent *at least* once.

 `kanidmd` itself does not send the messages, but relies on an external tool, `kanidm-mail-sender`